 Clinical pastoral education is an experiential, adult-student centered learning process.
 Students resource clinical experiences to address personal, professional and educational needs and goals.
 This action-reflection-action model utilizes the ministerial event with patients, and brings those experiences into a reflective learning process to develop better assessment skills, interventions and more effective spiritual care.
 Didactics, interpersonal groups, theoretical and theological reflection seminars, case study presentations and individual supervision are key components to the educational process that will help Chaplain Students to respond with courage, honesty and a profound sensitivity to those who are suffering.
 Mid-term and final evaluations, along with other written assignments, allow each student to track his or her progress in realizing their goals as they further integrate their skills for patient and parishioner care.

-Applications to the CPE program at St. Mary’s must be submitted on a standard ACPE form, which is available by clicking here.
+Applications to the CPE program at St. Mary’s must be submitted on a standard ACPE form, which is available here.
 You should answer all questions as thoroughly as you are able.

 The CPE Residency Program is a fulltime, year-long, intensive salaried residency program.
 Many hospitals and hospice organizations require certification for full-time employment as a chaplain.
 Certification includes completing four units of CPE, and the residency program will provide those units consisting of ACPE Level 1 and Level 2 Outcomes.
 In addition, chaplain certifying agencies require a master’s degree in divinity, theology, pastoral studies or spirituality.

-Another CPE intern unit is available as a part-time offering.
+A CPE internship unit is available as a part-time offering.
 Interns in the extended unit are individuals who want to increase their spiritual care skills for healthcare or parish-based environments, meet continuing education or ordination requirements, and/or want to explore chaplaincy as a possible vocational path.
-This unit is appropriate for people who are working or are not free for the more intensive internship or residency.
+This unit is appropriate for people who are employed, or are not available or have credentials for the residency program, or who are clergy or laity looking for ongoing professional or personal development.
 A fall/winter session is offered, as well as a spring/summer unit with both units lasting 22 weeks.

 Chaplain Interns and Residents are highly integrated in providing care in crisis situations.
 They respond to every trauma, stroke alerts, respiratory or cardiac arrest, and all codes and deaths throughout their workday or while serving on-call during the off hours overnight.
 Chaplain students will hone their crisis ministry skills daily through their presence and interactions in the emergency room and the cardiac, neuro/trauma, and medical-surgical intensive care units, as well as throughout the entire facility.